LJynver/C-Programming-Dumps/README.md

-# Starting-With-C-Programming
+# C Programming Dumps
-First created repo :)) This is dedicated for those who wants to dive in to C Programming.
+First created Github Repository.
+This is where I dump my files related to C Programming.
+Not so sorted out, I apologize :'DD
-If I start typing here, then this must be it right?